kwilkins/dnd/5e-reference-doc.md

 Backgrounds are the simpliest to customize if for whatever reason the stock options don't appeal to you.

 Having a backstory in addition to your character's background isn't required, but I always think it is a good idea to have a sense of who your character is beyond game mechanics.
 How old are they?
 Did they recieve formal training for their skills?
 What kinds of relationships to they have with others?
 What was your childhood like?
 Knowing all this before playing session 1, purposely leaving gaps to discover as you play, or a mix of the two are all fine options.
-XGtE has an excellent collection of tables that can help form ideas for a fleshed out backstory.

 ### Alignment
 In games I run, I’d always prefer you to play your character as they would behave rather than worry about strictly following an alignment.
 If that means you adhere to a single alignment, great!
 If that means your actions jump around depending on the circumstances, great!
 Your character’s alignment is not the actions they take, but the motivation for their actions.
 > I tend to look at alignment in terms of how or why they would kill another person

 -<a target="_blank" href='https://twitter.com/koibu0'>Neal Erickson</a>